Resource-Efficient Neural Networks for Embedded Systems: Resource Efficiency in Deep Neural Networks

+it is specified by knowing any two of them \citep{Uhlich2020}.
+Given fixed layer-wise bit widths $Q_b^l$, \citet{Esser2020} incorporated layerwise step sizes $Q_d^l$ as trainable parameters in the computation graph.
+By training the step sizes $Q_d^l$ using the STE, they are adapted to the given objective.
+This is in contrast to previous work, such as XNOR-Net \citep{Rastegari2016}, that determine the step size $Q_d^l$ using certain statistics obtained from the values to be quantized. \citet{Uhlich2020} extended this idea to mixed-precision quantization.
+They investigated the three different possibilities to specify a linear quantizer \eqref{eq:linear_quantizer_relation} by only two of its characteristic properties and discovered substantial differences in the training behavior.
+They propose to parameterize the quantizers using the step size $Q_d^l$ and the dynamic range $Q_{\mathrm{max}}^l$ and to train these values using backpropagation and the STE to obtain layerwise bit widths $Q_b^l$.

-\citet{Zhou2016} presented several quantization schemes for the weights and the activations that allow for flexible bit widths.
+There also exist works that perform quantization \emph{during} backpropagation to facilitate resource-efficient training. \citet{Zhou2016} presented several quantization schemes for the weights and the activations that allow for flexible bit widths.
 Furthermore, they also propose a quantization scheme for backpropagation to facilitate low-resource training.
-In agreement with earlier work mentioned above, they note that stochastic quantization is essential for their approach.
-In \citep{Wu2018}, weights, activations, weight gradients, and activation gradients are subject to customized quantization schemes that allow for variable bit widths and facilitate integer arithmetic during training and testing.
-In contrast to \citep{Zhou2016}, the work in \citep{Wu2018} accumulates weight changes to low-precision weights instead of full-precision weights.
+In accordance with earlier work mentioned above, they note that stochastic quantization is essential for their approach.
+In \citet{Wu2018}, weights, activations, weight gradients, and activation gradients are subject to customized quantization schemes that allow for variable bit widths and facilitate integer arithmetic during training and testing.
+In contrast to \citet{Zhou2016}, the work of \citet{Wu2018} accumulates weight changes to low-precision weights instead of full-precision weights.

-While most work on quantization based approaches is empirical, some recent work gained more theoretical insights \citep{Li2017,Anderson2018}.
+While most work on quantization based approaches is empirical, some works gained more theoretical insights \citep{Li2017,Anderson2018}.
+The recent work of \citet{Shekhovtsov2020} has shown that for stochastic binary networks the STE arises from particular linearization approximations.

+Even for large language models~\citep{touvron2023llama,DBLP:journals/corr/abs-2005-14165,DBLP:journals/corr/abs-1909-08053} quantization can offer benefits.
+However, for such large models quantization-aware retraining is impractical. \citet{frantar2023optq} proposed a one-shot post-training quantization scheme for transformers which supports low bit-width quantization and can compress transformer-based language models within few GPU hours.
+Targeting the same problem, \citet{Lin2023AWQ} introduced activation-aware weight quantization, which exploits the fact that the weights of large language models are not equally important.
+They propose to guide the selection of important weights by activation magnitudes (rather than weight magnitudes) and protecting salient weights by per-channel scaling.